Factbox: Republicans win key U.S. governors' races

 CONNECTICUT

-Democratic incumbent Dannel Malloy claimed victory over Republican businessman and former U.S. Ambassador to Ireland Tom Foley in a close race, but about a third of votes remained to be counted, according to local media.
+Republican businessman and former U.S. Ambassador to Ireland Tom Foley had 51 percent of the vote compared with about 48 percent for Democratic incumbent Dannel Malloy with more than half of precincts reporting.

-The two candidates staged a bitter rematch of a 2010 race that focused heavily on the state's economy and gun control.
+The two candidates are in a bitter rematch of a 2010 race that focused heavily on the state's economy and gun control.

 FLORIDA